 Brianna: Our first visions of the trip had us driving south in a fully decked out, rescue orange, 4×4 Sportsmobile, complete with chrome ladder rack.
-Budgeting came next and we realized that we could get more space and more flexibility for a fraction of the cost with a 4×4 and truck camper.
+Budgeting came next and we realized that we could get more space and more flexibility for a fraction of the cost with a four-wheel drive truck and truck camper.

-Logan: Approaching the tail end of our trip we can confidently say we made the right decision.
-The truck has taken us everywhere we wanted to go and the camper has offered the perfect amount of amenities.
-On both ends of the extreme, the heat and humidity in Central America, and the freezing cold on the Bolivian Altiplano, we relished having an “inside” place to brew a cup of hot coffee or enjoy a cold beer from the fridge.
+Logan: We can confidently say that we made the right decision.
+The truck took us everywhere we wanted to go and the camper offered us the perfect amount of amenities.
+On both ends of the extreme, the heat and humidity in Central America, and the freezing cold on the Bolivian Altiplano, we relished having an “inside” place to brew a cup of hot coffee or enjoy a cold beer from the refrigerator.

 Above: Canyon Del Pato, Peru

 Logan: We kept it simple.
 Before the Tundra I had a Jeep Wrangler that I decked out to tackle any trail the US could throw at her.
-Custom bumpers, tire carriers, 33 inch tires, even custom axles.
+It had custom bumpers, tire carriers, 33-inch tires, and even custom axles.
 For this trip we wanted to equip quick and focus on the trip ahead.
 Plus we found our upgrade budget was eaten up by maintenance costs, and upgrades with less visual appeal such as new stock-sized BFG tires and enlarged front brakes.

 Brianna: We only mapped a rough estimation of the route and knew it would fluctuate as we traveled.
-Probably the best part of this trip has been meeting other overlanders who have notebooks filled with their favorite spots.
+Probably the best part of the trip was meeting other overlanders who had notebooks filled with their favorite spots.
 These are places you will not find online or in the guidebooks.

 Logan: If you want to get “out there” there are no better places than Baja California and Bolivia.
 The Baja coast is spectacular and close to home.
 Bolivia is one of the few remaining wild countries in the Americas.
 We found it to be full of surprises.

-TCM: What unexpected challenges have you encountered on the road?
+What unexpected challenges did you encounter on the road?

 Logan: Cultural immersion.
 I’m more of your college football (Go Big Red!), Jack and Coke, home-grown type compared to your typical dread-locked traveler.
 And it’s been all Latin America, all the time for almost a year now.
 I’ve grown to fully appreciate the experience, but not without a bit of a struggle.

-Brianna: At the beginning, I had reservations about leaving my job in the midst of a recession, abandoning all my worldly possessions, and giving up the easy life.
+Brianna: In the beginning, I had reservations about leaving my job, abandoning all my worldly possessions, and giving up the easy life.
 I hadn’t even opened a 401(k) and I felt I was being terribly irresponsible in choosing to save money only to spend most of it on a year of travel.
 Barely a month into the trip, my perspective completely shifted.
 In fact, Logan had to remind me of this initial reaction to the journey, because now I can’t imagine my future without adventures like this sprinkled in.

-TCM: Is security and personal safety an issue as you travel South America?
+Was security and personal safety an issue in South America?
 How do you find safe places to camp?

 Brianna: When we started the trip, we very rarely camped outside of gated campgrounds or hostels.
 It wasn’t until we reached South America that we came to realize what a huge mistake that was.
 Everyone had warnings and cautionary advice which we carried around with us for far too long.
-We worry about security less and less as each day passes.
+We worried less and less about security as each day passed.

-Logan: We have camping lists from others that traveled before us with organized campgrounds and bush camping opportunities.
-But it’s thrilling to pull off on a dirt road and seek out our own plot of land for the night.
-We take precautions, we never bush camp near cities, and, when we pull off the road, we make sure we’re well hidden.
+Logan: We had camping lists from others that traveled before us with organized campgrounds and bush camping opportunities.
+But, it was still thrilling to pull off on a dirt road to seek out our own plot of land for the night.
+We took precautions.
+We never bush camped near cities, and, when we pull off the road, we made sure we were well hidden.
 I would love to go back and re-do Mexico and Central America without the burden of irrational fear.

-TCM: Do you speak the languages and understand the cultures you encounter?
+Did you speak the languages that you encountered?

 Logan: Learning Spanish has been the most difficult undertaking of my adult life.
 Every country is different and every territory within every country shows a different take on the language.
-Our Mexican flavored Spanglish just doesn’t cut it in South America.
-There is a lot that I love about the cultures we encounter.
-Because of that, I’ve committed to speaking and understanding their language.
+Our Mexican flavored Spanglish just didn’t cut it in South America.
+There is a lot that I loved about the cultures we encountered.
+Because of that, I committed to speaking and understanding their language.

-TCM: What would you tell yourself if you could go back in time to the very beginning of your trip?
+What would you tell yourself if you could go back in time to the very beginning of the trip?

-Brianna: Before leaving, we thought we’d have limited access to everything.
-Showers, internet, bathrooms; they all seemed like precious commodities we wouldn’t have.
+Brianna: Before leaving, we thought we’d have limited access to everything; showers, internet, bathrooms.
+They all seemed like precious commodities we wouldn’t have.
 I bought an embarrassing supply of “no shower” toiletries that were totally unnecessary.
-Reality was, the journey could be as wild as we wanted, or we could be plugged into WIFI and electricity every night.
+The reality was, the journey could be as wild as we wanted, or we could be plugged into WIFI and electricity every night.
 The conveniences don’t stop at the border.
 We found a happy medium.

-Logan: We’ve met families of seven in fifty foot RVs on the road!
+Logan: We met families of seven in fifty-foot RVs on the road!
 A trip through the Americas is only as remote as you want it to be.
 I would say that it’s important to seek out and only consider advice from people with experience in international overlanding.
 Everything else is just noise.